pitcany/sql_practice/README.md

 CREATE DATABASE interview_db;
 CREATE USER sql_interview WITH PASSWORD 'your_password';
 GRANT ALL PRIVILEGES ON DATABASE interview_db TO sql_interview;

+# Connect to the new database
+\c interview_db

+# Grant schema privileges (required for PostgreSQL 15+)
+GRANT CREATE ON SCHEMA public TO sql_interview;
+GRANT USAGE ON SCHEMA public TO sql_interview;
 \q
 ```

+**Note**: The schema privilege grants are essential for PostgreSQL 15 and later versions, which removed default CREATE privileges on the `public` schema for security reasons.

 #### Option B: Using pgAdmin